 1855-72 - "La Reforma" period, characterised by liberal reforms limiting the power and landholdings of the Catholic Church.

 1864-7 - Archduke Maximilian of Austria is installed as emperor by France and conservative landowners, but is toppled and executed by Republican rebels.

 1876-1911 - Porfirio Diaz's 35-year-long dictatorship brings stability, modernisation and economic growth, but at the price of political repression.

 1910-1920 - Mexican Revolution ends the Porfirio Diaz dictatorship and establishes constitutional government.

 1913-14 - The liberal Francisco Madero introduces land reform and labour legislation before being assassinated.
 Victoriano Huerta seizes power.
 Political unrest continues with Emiliano Zapata leading a peasant revolt in the south.

 1916-17 - Inconclusive US incursion against guerrilla leader Francisco "Pancho" Villa.

 1920 - President Venustiano Carranza is murdered, followed by a decade of instability.

 1934 - President Lazaro Cardenas begins programme of oil nationalisation, land reform and industrial expansion.

 1960s - Unrest amongst peasants and labourers over unequal wealth distribution is suppressed.

-1968 - Student demonstration in Tlatelolco, Mexico City, during the Olympic Games is fired upon by Mexican security forces.
+1968 - Student demonstration in Mexico City during the Olympic Games is fired on by security forces.
 Hundreds of protesters are killed or wounded.
 The extent of the violence shocks the country.

 1976 - Huge offshore oil reserves discovered; the Cantarell field becomes the mainstay of Mexico's oil production.

 1985 - Earthquake in Mexico City kills thousands and makes many more homeless.

 1993 - Parliament ratifies the North American Free Trade Agreement (Nafta) with the US and Canada.

 1994 - A guerrilla rebellion in Chiapas by the Zapatista National Liberation Army is brutally suppressed by government troops.
 The government and Zapatistas agree on greater autonomy for the indigenous Mayans of Chiapas the following year.